-I will ask the force to be outstanding at responding to and preventing domestic abuse, sexual offences, exploitation, modern day slavery, hate crime and abuse of the elderly.
+Being a victim of crime or a witness to crime can be a traumatic experience.
+As the champion of local crime victims, I will ask the Force to be outstanding at responding to the needs of victims, as well as taking steps to prevent crime, including domestic abuse, sexual offences, exploitation, modern day slavery, hate crime and abuse of the elderly.

-- I will commission victim's services to ensure victims of crime are provided with exemplary support at a time of crisis - I will ask the Chief Constable to ensure the force culture and service delivery results in a victim-centred approach - I will ask the Chief Constable to develop a suite of operational approaches to protect vulnerable people who are exploited by ruthless crime gangs - I will ask the Chief Constable to develop a suite of operational approaches to identify and target the most prolific and serious offenders to tackle the harm caused by burglary, drugs and knife crime - I will ask the Chief Constable to develop tactics to guarantee a quality of service to tackle domestic abuse including more use of body worn cameras, domestic violence protection orders/notices and perpetrators programmes designed to change offender behaviours: - I will work to develop a partnership response to reduce the harm, risks and costs of domestic abuse, child abuse and exploitation (including child sexual exploitation), serious sexual offences, trafficking and modern-day slavery and 'Violence Against Women and Girls' (VAWG), which keeps victims safe from future victimisation - I will ensure more emphasis on prevention through initiatives such as SWAN funding - I will aim to reduce the incidents of VAWG and improve feelings of safety in public spaces at night, including in the night-time economy
+- I will commission victim's services to ensure victims of crime are provided with exemplary support at a time of crisis - I will ask the Chief Constable to ensure the Force culture and service delivery results in a victim-centred approach - I will ask the Chief Constable to develop a suite of operational approaches to protect vulnerable people who are exploited by ruthless crime gangs - I will ask the Chief Constable to develop a suite of operational approaches to identify and target the most prolific and serious offenders to tackle the harm caused by burglary, drugs and knife crime - I will ask the Chief Constable to develop tactics to guarantee a quality of service to tackle

+- domestic abuse including more use of body worn cameras, domestic violence protection orders/ notices and perpetrators programmes designed to change offender behaviours; - I will work to develop a partnership response to reduce the harm, risks and costs of domestic abuse, child abuse and exploitation (including child sexual exploitation), serious sexual offences, trafficking and modern-day slavery and 'Violence Against Women and Girls' (VAWG), which keeps victims safe from future victimisation - I will ensure more emphasis on prevention through initiatives such as SWAN funding - I will aim to reduce the incidents of VAWG and improve feelings of safety in public spaces at night, including in the night-time economy